DSharpPlus/DSharpPlus/docs/articles/advanced_topics/generic_host.md

     }
 }
 ```
+>[!WARNING]
+> Hard-coding your bot token into your source code is not a good idea, especially if you plan to distribute your code publicly.
+This is because anyone with access to your code can easily extract your bot token, which can be used to perform unauthorized actions on your bot account.
+>Instead, it's recommended that you store your bot token in a secure location, such as a configuration file, environment variable, or secret storage service.
+You can then retrieve the token at runtime and pass it to the initializer.

 The `StartAsync()` method contains the code that runs when your application starts.
 In this case, the `DiscordClient` connects to the Discord API.

 The `StopAsync()` method contains the code that runs when your application is shut down.
 In the case of a bot, this might involve closing connections to external APIs, releasing resources, or performing other cleanup tasks.